zoolu-got-rhythm/sudoku-solver-async/README.md

 # Sudoku Solver Asynchronous (TypeScript)
-a proper sudoku solver where the input has to be 9x9 and with a minimum of 17 clues, uses a recursive backtracking algorithm.
+a proper sudoku solver where the input has to be 9x9 and with a minimum of 17 clues, uses a recursive backtracking algorithm. the function api has a 2nd optional parameter that allows you to 'hook' into each step in the callstack as the algorithm is executing in 'realtime', this is great for writing visualisations or other apps.

 <img alt="screenshot of solved sudoku puzzle input" src="./realtime-console-visualisation.gif" width="280px"/>